actinia-org/actinia-core/job_resumption.md

 For parallelization on different regions some GRASS GIS processes might create additional mapsets and use the data from these mapsets in further calculations without copying them to the temporary mapsets.
-To add the possibility to also resumpt jobs where such addional mapsets are created in a previous step you can configure additional mapsets which should be included in the interim results by setting a pattern for the mapset name, e.g.:
+To add the possibility to also resumpt jobs where such additional mapsets are created in a previous step you can configure additional mapsets which should be included in the interim results by setting a pattern for the mapset name, e.g.: